DusterTheFirst/rocketry/README.md

 The models for each rocket can be found in the rockets directory, and the flight firmware for each project can be found in the firmware directory.
 Below is a list of the rockets, basic information about them, and hyperlinks to their respective information.

+You can access a development log in the [DEVELOPMENT.md](DEVELOPMENT.md) file.

 ## Rockets

 | Name   | Avionics                | CAD Files                | Tests  | Launches | Creation      | Status         |